PunarvasuS/PopcornCritics/README.md

 * Using AWS to deploy
 * Need to keep website alive
 * Say "This is our plan until June" in presentation tomorrow
+* After school, Site dies, so otherwise AWS till June
+* If we wish to, can keep it up for later.

 [Back to Top](#Week-Overview)